Class teacher: Mrs Boyd (Mon-Thurs) Mrs Lisle (Friday)

 The children are taught R.E. through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular religion or theme.
 Over the course of the year, children learn about religions, as well as learning from religions; making links between their own experiences and ideas.
-This term the children will explore their knowledge, skills and understanding of Hinduism by:
+This term the children will explore their knowledge, skills and understanding of Christianity by:

 Design and Technology